microsoft/ms-identity-conditional-access-for-compliance/README.md

 _**Step 5: Configure Authentication Context Claims in Azure AD**_

 1. Sign in to the **Azure portal** as a global administrator, security administrator, or Conditional Access administrator.
-2. Authentication contexts are managed in the **Azure portal under Azure Active Directory > Security > Conditional Access > Authentication context**
+2. Authentication contexts are managed in the Azure portal under **Microsoft Entra ID > Security > Conditional Access > Authentication context**
 3. Create new authentication context definitions by selecting **New authentication context** in the Azure portal.
 Provide a Display name, Description, Publish to apps must be selected and the ID is a read-only value of the next available ID which is c1-c25 (At the time of writing the number of authentication context definitions was limited to 25)

     ![Image5](./readmefiles/Image55.png)